Economic Analysis

 Subject areas

-The main areas in ECO — economics, business economics and finance — offer opportunities for specialization.
+The main areas covered in ECO — economics, business economics, and finance — offer opportunities for specialization.
 At the same time, there are close links between the subjects.
 The ECO profile allows you to specialize within one area, but also to choose valuable combinations across areas.

-All students in the ECO major must take a course in the economic theory of decisions, strategy, and information, as well as a course in econometrics.
+All students in the ECO major must take a course in the economic theory of decisions, game theory, and information, as well as a course in econometrics.
 These analytical tools form the methodological foundation for the other courses.

 Financial economics covers key methods in corporate governance, advanced investments/asset pricing, corporate finance, and derivatives pricing and risk management.
 A common feature of the courses is that they focus on the main insights and assumptions behind important finance models and emphasize their strengths and weaknesses.
 The overall aim is to increase students' sophistication and help them avoid naive or misleading model applications.